apache/incubator-retired-iota/fey-core/README.md

   }
 ```

 `location` is an optional property.
-It it is present, the `url` property must be defined as well.
+If it is present, the `url` property must be defined as well.
 The `credentials` property is also optional.

 You can use environment variables to define your credentials.
-Fey you first try to resolve the `user` and the `password` value by looking to the environment variables, in case it does not exists, the value itself will be used.
+Fey will first try to resolve the `user` and the `password` value by looking to the environment variables, in case it does not exists, the value itself will be used.

 For example, if your `user` property is `MYNAME`, Fey will look for an environment variable called `MYNAME`, if it is able to find, the value in the environment variable will be used, if it is not able to find the value `MYNAME` will be used.